×

 Causes

 There are many possible causes of hyponatremia.
-One of the most common causes is an excessive fluid intake, which can dilute the sodium in the blood.
+One of the most common causes is excessive fluid intake, which can dilute the sodium in the blood.
 Other causes include certain medications and medical conditions that affect the kidneys or adrenal glands and hormonal imbalances.

-Symptoms of hyponatremia
+Symptoms of Hyponatremia

 It can range from mild to severe and may include